GSA/Section508.gov/_pages/acquisition/2018-05-17-buy-authoring-tools.md

 ---
 layout: page
 sidenav: true
-permalink: create/authoring-tools/
+permalink: buy/authoring-tools/
-type: create
+type: acquisition
 title: 'Authoring Tool Requirements'
-created: 1526591762
+created: 2018-05-17
+updated: 2024-05-30
+redirect_from:
+- create/authoring-tools/
 ---

 The [Revised 508 Standards][1] include new requirements for authoring tools.
 From the definitions section (E103.4) of the Revised 508 Standards: